anujjha13/firstrepo/README.md

 # firstrepo
-it is y first repository
+it is my first repository
+and i a very happy